TheOdinProject/curriculum/nodeJS/authentication/sessions.md

 - Describe what sessions are.
 - Explain how sessions and cookies can be used together to persist logins.
 - Implement authentication with sessions.
-- Use a database as a session store.
 - Explain how and why passwords are hashed before being stored.

 ### Sessions